Exhibits

 Public/Community Collections

-• Andrew Peabody School (a rigorous academic approach with a commitment to the arts), Cambridge, MA
+• Andrew Peabody School (rigorous academic approach with arts commitment), Cambridge, MA

-• Bay Cove's Andrew House (the largest detox program for adults in the state and only one with a separate women's unit, it respects the dignity and diversity of all patients served, especially the homeless and uninsured), Boston MA
+• Bay Cove's Andrew House (largest adult detox program in state and only one with separate women's unit, respects dignity and diversity of all patients, especially homeless and uninsured), Boston MA

 • Boston Community Capital (investing in projects for affordable housing, daycare centers, arts programs, schools, health clinics, youth programs, and other community services), Boston, MA